cloudmesh-community/sp20-516-232/datacenter.md

 * GHG Emission: 82,000metric tons
 * Water withdrawl: 188,000 cubic meters
 * Construction Cost: €300m

+### Clonee Campus History
+* 2015: Granted permission to build the campus
+* April 2016: Construction began
+* 2017: Announced it was adding a 28,000sq m (301,400sq ft) building and administrative space to bring the facility to 86,000sq m (925,700sq ft).
+* March 2019: FB announced that it would almost double the facility

 ![Data center in Clonee, Ireland](images/clonee.png){#fig:sp20-516-232-clonee}